-This page is about treatment for advanced melanoma skin cancer.
+This page is about treatment for stage 4 (advanced) melanoma skin cancer.
 There is information about

 View and print the quick guide for treating advanced melanoma.